You are here

 For a list of frequently asked questions about graduate admissions, click here (PDF).

-The purpose of the A-exam is twofold: first, to certify the student’s competence in his or her fields of specialization, particularly with a view to preparing the student to seek employment in a single-language department, and second, to lay the foundations for the dissertation.
+The purpose of the A (or qualifying)-exam is twofold: first, to certify the student’s competence in his or her fields of specialization, particularly with a view to preparing the student to seek employment in a single-language department, and second, to lay the foundations for the dissertation.
 Scholarship in Comparative Literature is increasingly interdisciplinary and includes a variety of language areas, each with its own disciplinary protocols.
-The fields of specialization are thus determined by each student in consultation with the Special Committee, which is also the ultimate arbiter of the nature and content of the A exam questions.
+The fields of specialization are thus determined by each student in consultation with the Special Committee, which is also the ultimate arbiter of the nature and content of the A-exam questions.
 The fields often entail concentration in a particular period of the major literature, emphasis on a particular genre and on theoretical or methodological approaches.

-The following examples from recently completed A exams roughly follow this pattern:
+The following examples from recently completed A-exams roughly follow this pattern: